eddie-energy/architecture/arc42/architectural-decisions/architectural-decisions/consent-facade-microfrontend/consent-facade-microfrontend.md

 title: Implement the Permission Facade as a Microfrontend
 ---

+> [!WARNING]
+> The permission facade doesn't exist as a component in the architecture but it's spread across the EDDIE core and region connectors.
+As such it can be embedded as a microfrontend but consists itself of multiple ones.
+HTML custom elements should be mentioned.

 ## Context

 The Permission Facade is the component that handles the process of acquiring the consent of the customer for access to their historical and real-time data.
 This component needs to be accessible from the EP Website so that customers can give their consent to the eligible party.